Students patted down, bags sniffed by explosive-detecting dogs, as police investigated Chester Academy Threat

 Lauren Abrams, 12, described what it was like when all Chester Academy High School and Middle School students were ordered to hold in place right as class was about to start.

-Some students were arriving to school in buses.
+Some students were arriving to school in buses and were told to hold in place.

 "So we stay on the bus for almost two hours," Lauren recounted.
 "Then a police officer said they're going to tell us to come off the bus and line up at the wall."